Vancouver Island and Coast Economic Region Workforce Insights

 Conclusion

-The overall employment trend is positive, with strong growth in the past year.
+Employment has seen a decline over the year, highlighting some challenges in the job market.
 Key industries driving the trend are: Construction, Wholesale and retail trade, Educational services, Health care and social assistance, Public administration.

 Local Workforce Insights